Update from: 2021-12-23

 Immediately, @mamip_aws bot detected this change and tweeted about it.

-Then, Scott Piper and cloudsec community of experts contacted AWS Security teams to alert them about this security incident.
+Then, Scott Piper and the cloudsec community of experts contacted AWS Security teams to alert them about this security incident.

-A few hours later, in fact, nearly 10 hours later.
-AWS reverted this change and made the v19
+A few hours later, in fact nearly 10 hours later, AWS reverted this change and made v19 the default version for everyone.

-How we can audit events like this?
+How can we audit events like this?

 - Using CloudTrail, review when the support role was last used (